Defaults, Inheritance and Overrides

 Includes

-Use the includes field to explicitly merge other config files into your spec:
+Use the includes field to explicitly merge other configs into your spec.
+You can include either config file paths or FlowSpec objects:

 FlowSpec(